 1) A coverage of less than 80% generally indicates that supplementation requires some more priority.
 At the same time, however high, medium and low designations should be discussed within the context.

-2) The most common recommendation is interviewing mothers of children aged 0-23 months.
-However, this assumes that the mothers will remember for up to two and half years the information your survey is asking about.
-Since this is not very likely, IndiKit recommends using for this indicator a shorter recall period by interviewing mothers of children aged 0-11.99 months.
+2) The most common recommendation is to interview mothers of children aged 0-23 months.
+However, this assumes that the mothers will remember the information your survey asks about for up to two and half years.
+Since this is not very likely, IndiKit recommends using a shorter recall period for this indicator by interviewing mothers of children aged 0-11.99 months.
 Use it only if the data is supposed to be used purely for the purpose of your intervention (i.e. making programming decisions, measuring its results, etc.) and does not need to be comparable with the statistics of other stakeholders which use longer recall period.